markuszoeller/markuszoeller.github.io/posts/2017/08/25/openstack-cpu-arch-scheduling.rst

    DEBUG nova.filters [...]
 Filter ImagePropertiesFilter returned 1 host(s)

-You'll notice that the ``ImagePropertiesFilter`` removed the one compute node which cannot fulfil the ``ImageMetaProps``.
+You'll notice that the ``ImagePropertiesFilter`` removed the one compute node which cannot fulfill the ``ImageMetaProps``.
 We started with 2 hosts and at the end only one host is an eligible target host for the Instance, because it offers the prerequisite defined with ``hw_architecture``.
 A full list of supported CPU architectures can be found at [6]_.